 Be transparent with customers and reap the benefits

-The chairman of Indian timeshare body the All India Resort Developers Association (AIRDA) says being transparent with customers – particularly those that are new to the product – is critical to the success of the industry.
+An Executive Committee member of Indian timeshare body the All India Resort Developers Association (AIRDA) says being transparent with customers – particularly those that are new to the product – is critical to the success of the industry.

 He said: “Your understanding of timeshare becomes really relevant during the signing up process with your resort.
 This is when you need to ensure that the resort makes things totally transparent, by taking you through every aspect of the product and service that you need to know about.”